 No. If you already have a FOX Bets account, you can use that account to play on PokerStars PA.
 In addition, the funds you have on account at FOX Bet can be used at PokerStars as the sites share a common wallet.

-Like in New Jersey, to be able to participate in real money games, players must be physically located within the borders of Pennsylvania.
+Like in New Jersey and Michigan, to be able to participate in real money games, players must be physically located within the borders of the state offering the games.